kferris10/Ch7-Comparing-Regression-Models/index.md

 Using both hypothesis tests and adjusted $R^2$, we decided that both explanatory variables are important.
 So model 4 is preferable.

-4) Provide and interpret 95% confidence intervals for both coefficients.
+4) Provide and interpret 95% confidence intervals for one of the coefficients.
 Use $t^*$ = 2.

 ---
 # Take Home Question 5

-We found that both variables have a statistically significant relationship with a college student's First Year GPA.
-However, the $R^2$ for this model is 0.358 so only 35.8% of the variability in First Year GPA is explained by High School GPA and SAT score.
-This is relatively low.

-5) What does the $R^2$ suggest about the usefulness of the model in predicting GPA?
-Would you feel comfortable trusting its predictions?
+5) Write a scope of inference for these data.

 ---
 # Take Home Question 6

-6) Write a scope of inference for these data.
+6) Name the appropriate method of analysis (Chi-Squared Test, One-Way ANOVA, MLR, etc) for each of the following

+a.
+A cultural researcher is interested to see if there is a relationship between height (cm) and annual income (US dollars).

+b.
+A consumer group is investigating if there is a difference in the amount of high-fructose corn syrup (grams/serving) between 5 major brands of salad dressing.

+c.
+Researchers are interested in estimating mammals brain weight.
+They want to predict it using body weight, duration of pregnancy, and litter size.